Rule of law: China

-In China, members of the school of legalism during the 3rd century BC argued for using law as a tool of governance, but they promoted "rule by law" as opposed to "rule of law," meaning that they placed the aristocrats and emperor above the law.
+In China, members of the school of legalism during the 3rd century BCE argued for using law as a tool of governance, but they promoted "rule by law" as opposed to "rule of law," meaning that they placed the aristocrats and emperor above the law.
 In contrast, the Huang–Lao school of Daoism rejected legal positivism in favor of a natural law that even the ruler would be subject to.

 The ancient concept of rule of law can be distinguished from rule by law, according to political science professor Li Shuguang: "The difference ... is that, under the rule of law, the law is preeminent and can serve as a check against the abuse of power.
 Under rule by law, the law is a mere tool for a government, that suppresses in a legalistic fashion."

 England

 Alfred the Great, Anglo-Saxon king in the 9th century, reformed the law of his kingdom and assembled a law code (the Doom Book) which he grounded on biblical commandments.
 He held that the same law had to be applied to all persons, whether rich or poor, friends or enemies.
 This was likely inspired by Leviticus 19:15: "You shall do no iniquity in judgment.
 You shall not favor the wretched and you shall not defer to the rich.
 In righteousness you are to judge your fellow."

 In 1215, Archbishop Stephen Langton gathered the Barons in England and restricted the powers of King John and future sovereigns and magistrates under the rule of law, preserving ancient liberties by Magna Carta in return for exacting taxes.
 The influence of Magna Carta ebbed and waned across centuries.
 The weakening of royal power it demonstrated was based more upon the instability presented by contested claims than thoughtful adherence to constitutional principles.
 Until 1534, the Church excommunicated people for violations, but after a time Magna Carta was simply replaced by other statutes considered binding upon the king to act according to "process of the law".
 Magna Carta's influence is considered greatly diminished by the reign of Henry VI, after the Wars of the Roses.
 The ideas contained in Magna Carta are widely considered to have influenced the United States Constitution.

 The first known use of this English phrase occurred around 1500.
 Another early example of the phrase "rule of law" is found in a petition to James I of England in 1610, from the House of Commons:

 Amongst many other points of happiness and freedom which your majesty's subjects of this kingdom have enjoyed under your royal progenitors, kings and queens of this realm, there is none which they have accounted more dear and precious than this, to be guided and governed by the certain rule of the law which giveth both to the head and members that which of right belongeth to them, and not by any uncertain or arbitrary form of government ...